 I don’t know how this dispute over the future of the granary is going to end, but I do know that eventually it will end.
 We’re going to have to continue to live together on this little peninsula when this fight is a distant memory.
 We had better take greater care in how we in this community talk with each other today, or we may find that our community of tomorrow may not be worth fighting for at all.

-This article originally appeared in the Peninsula Pulse.
+This article was written by Bret Bicoy, President and CEO of the Door County Community Foundation and originally appeared in the Peninsula Pulse.